Altar & Rosary Society

 Third Order of the Society of St. Pius X

 Membership in the Third Order allows the laity to participate more closely with the apostolic work of the Society of St. Pius X. Third orders are regulated by a rule which is kept by its members.

 In 1980, Archbishop Marcel Lefebvre established this Third Order within the Priestly Society of St. Pius X, to associate the laity with the spirit and mission of the Society.
 This “is essentially a priestly spirit, enlightened by the radiance of our Redeemer’s Sacrifice on Calvary and in the Mass, ‘the Mystery of Faith’”.
 (Cor Unum, January 14, 1982) The laity seeking membership in the Society are to foster this spirit and collaborate in the apostolate to form and preserve priestly vocations.
 This is done under the direction of the chaplain of the Third Order and the member's individual confessor.

 Chaplain: Fr.
-Paul Robinson ([email protected])
+Patrick McBride ([email protected])